 Mr. Dougherty changed all of this with the TurboSaw, it cut 10X faster than a shear, left smooth stumps, cost pennies per hour to operate and allowed land owners to remove vegetation from the safety of a cab.
 The TurboSaw was an instant success and won an innovator of the year award in 2004 for its advanced design.
 Mr. Dougherty developed several different versions each uniquely suited for specific applications and with rapidly expanding sales DFM moved into a state of the art fabrication facility in 2012.

 Now responsible for over a decade’s technological breakthroughs, Mr. Dougherty has evolved and broadened DFM into a global leader in mechanized land clearing, continuing his commitment to excellence and navigating the company to significant growth.
-Not content to be a desk-bound CEO Patrick still has a hand in every innovation, personally overseeing projects as the company’s chief design engineer.
+Patrick still has a hand in every innovation, personally overseeing projects as the company’s chief design engineer.